CHAPTER 4: Information Sharing & Confidentiality

 The 'Common Law Duty of Confidence' arises when a person shares information with another in circumstances where it is reasonable to expect that the information will be kept confidential e.g. a contract, a patient-doctor, solicitor-client, pupil-teacher relationship.

-Personal information about children and families kept by professionals and agencies should not generally be disclosed without the consent of the subject.
+Personal information about children and families kept by workers and agencies should not generally be disclosed without the consent of the subject.

 The duty of confidence is not absolute and disclosure can be justified if: